Volunteering

 Below are details of Volunteering Opportunities in East Ayrshire and surrounding areas:

-Volunteering for the CVO East Ayrshire.
+Volunteering for CVO East Ayrshire.

 Being a Volunteer – Vision and Mission: To develop a culture of positivity in individuals through volunteerism.
 To build a community where the extremes of our society, both the ‘haves’ and the ‘have-nots,’ work together to make a beautiful place to live in.